A Packed 7-Day Itinerary for Crete: All the Highlights in One Week!

 Further reading: Food of Crete |Best day tours from Chania | Best places to visit in Crete

-Day 5, stop 1: Lake Kournas
+Day 5, stop 1: Lake Kournas, free entry

 Lake Kournas, Crete